CLINIC LOCATION

 • Cosmetic Concerns: Many people find gaps between their teeth unattractive and may feel self-conscious about their smile, affecting their confidence and social interactions.

 If you notice gaps after your braces, consult our orthodontist Dr. Jyoti Verma promptly.
-She can assess the cause of the gaps and recommend the best course of action, which may include additional orthodontic treatment like clear aligners or adjustments to your current braces, or even cosmetic dentistry options like bonding or veneers.
+She will assess the cause of the gaps and recommend the best course of action, which may include additional orthodontic treatment like clear aligners or adjustments to your current braces, or even cosmetic dentistry options like bonding or veneers.

 How to prevent gaps after braces?